Last Updated on May 8, 2022

 Self-emptying clean base

-This means the S6 should vacuum for longer, but as both have a recharge and resume feature, it’s not a massive thing to worry about.
+This means the S6 should vacuum for longer, but as both have a recharge and resume, it’s not a massive thing to worry about.

 Full Bin Indicator